jose-correia/go-reverse-proxy/docs/deployment.md

 METRICS_ADDR: ":8090"
 ```

-The template configuration file can be found in [Proxy Config](proxy-configs/proxyConfig.yaml)
+2. Add your own service routes to the proxy configuration file which can be found in ```proxy-configs/```:

 ```yaml
 proxy: